Isosorbide Mononitrate: What You Need to Know Isosorbide mononitrate is a medication used to prevent chest pain (angina) in people with heart problems. It works by relaxing blood vessels and improving blood flow to the heart, which helps reduce the pain and pressure you might feel in your chest. Thi

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with isosorbide mononitrate:
+Check interactions with Isosorbide Mononitrate:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.